 - The awards are sponsored by PETCO, the recycling company specialising in the recycling of PET bottles and products

 - Picture credit: Main picture of ALC by Simon Deiner / SDR Photos.
+Picture of Desiree Smal by Lauren Mulligan.
 Others supplied